Online Dominating Set: The Cost of Being Online

-\begin{lemma} For any \incr total dominating set $D$ for an always-connected graph~$G$, all $D_i$ are connected. \end{lemma} \begin{proof} For the sake of a contradiction, suppose that for some~$i$, the set $D_i$ induces a subgraph of~$G$ with at least two components, and let $i$ be the smallest index with this property.
-It follows that the vertex $v_i$ constitutes a singleton component of the subgraph induced by $D_i$.
-Thus, $v_i$ cannot be dominated by any other vertex of~$D_i$, contradicting that the solution was \incr. \end{proof}
+\begin{lemma} For any \incr total dominating set $D$ for an always\--con\-nect\-ed graph~$G$, all $D_i$ are connected. \end{lemma} \begin{proof} For the sake of a contradiction, suppose that for some~$i$, $D_i$ is not connected, and let $i$ be the smallest index with this property.
+It follows that the vertex $v_i$ constitutes a singleton component of $D_i$.
+Thus, $v_i$ cannot be dominated by any other vertex of~$D_i$, contradicting that the solution is \incr. \end{proof}